 If you’ve still going through ‘maybe-i’ll-ruin-it’ anxiety you can also play it really safe and hand wash your puffer jackets.

-Just soaking your jacket for up to an hour in mildly warm water using
+Just soaking your jacket for up to an hour in mildly warm water using Dirt Wool and Delicate Wash will work.
+To dry use the same steps above!

-You can also watch us washing our own puffer jackets, here
+You can also watch us washing our own puffer jackets, here.

 How often you wash your puffer is really up to you and how often you wear it or get dirty.
 We would recommend around once per month.